Mapping the Stochastic Penal Colony

 \section{Policy and Terms of Use for \DDAALLEE\ 2}

-Section~\ref{app:dalle-content-policy} documents \DALLE~2's content policy and Section~\ref{app:dalle:terms} its addendum to OpenAI's terms of use, both as of July 20, 2022.
+\REF{app:dalle-content-policy} documents \DALLE~2's content policy and \REF{app:dalle:terms} its addendum to OpenAI's terms of use, both as of July 20, 2022.
 They preserve the structure of the original, with links pointing to pages in the Internet Archive.
-Note that archived OpenAI webpages may contain CSS that prevents the printing of a full page and JavaScript that redirects to an error page after a few seconds.
+Note that archived OpenAI webpages may contain \V{CSS} that prevents the printing of a full page and JavaScript that redirects to an error page after a few seconds.

 The content policy was located at \url{https://labs.openai.com/policies/content-policy}.
 It was updated on September 19, 2022 by rewording the rules on disclosing the role of \V{AI} and by removing the fourth bullet of the rules on respecting the rights of others.
-At that time, OpenAI also updated its notification for violative prompts to state ``It looks like this request may not follow our content policy.'' above the cartoon shown in Fig.~\ref{fig:dalle-cartoon}.
-Given this abrupt switch from the inappropriately punitive to the inappropriately saccharine, one wonders whether OpenAI sprung Dolores Umbridge out of Azkaban prison and tasked her with content policy enforcement.
+At that time, OpenAI also updated its notification for violative prompts to state ``It looks like this request may not follow our content policy.'' above the cartoon shown in Fig.~\ref{fig:dalle-cartoon}, a rather abrupt switch from the inappropriately punitive to the inappropriately saccharine.

 The addendum to OpenAI's terms of use was located at \url{https://labs.openai.com/policies/terms}, but was rescinded on November 4, 2022.